tushar-mohan/kroki-form/README.md

 Key features added by this project:
 *   **A Simple Web Form:** An intuitive UI with a dropdown menu to select the diagram type.
 *   **Dual Input Methods:** Seamlessly handles both text-based diagrams (like PlantUML, Mermaid) and file-based diagrams (like `diagrams.net`).
 The form prioritizes file uploads if a file is selected.
-*   **Complete Diagram Support:** The dropdown is populated with the full list of diagram types supported by Kroki.
+*   **Multiple Diagram Support:** The dropdown is populated with the full list of diagram types supported by Kroki.
 *   **Pre-configured Gateway:** The setup correctly configures the main Kroki service to act as a gateway, delegating to a companion container for `diagrams.net` while using its own internal renderers for others like PlantUML and Graphviz.
 *   **One-Command Setup:** Using Docker Compose, the entire stack (the Kroki service, its companion, and the Nginx web frontend) is orchestrated and launched with a single command.